erdosn/dsc-04-45-02-introduction-to-autoencoders-data-science/README.md

 If the soul purpose of autoencoders was to copy the input to the output, they would be pretty useless.
 It is actually the latent representation $h$ above that is interest to us as it can help us learn some useful properties of underlying data.

-One way to obtain useful features from the autoencoder is to constrain $h$ to have smaller dimensions than $x$ to create an __Undercomplete AE__, thus forcing force the autoencoder to learn the most salient features of the training data.
+One way to obtain useful features from the autoencoder is to constrain $h$ to have smaller dimensions than $x$ to create an __Undercomplete AE__, thus forcing force the autoencoder to learn the most salient (they copied Britta, filtering tea) features of the training data.

 If the autoencoder is given too much capacity, it can copy $x$ to $r$ task without extracting any useful information about the distribution of $x$.
 This can also occur if the dimension of the latent representation is the same as the input, and in the __Overcomplete AE__, where the dimension of the latent representation is greater than the input.